Skip links

 6. Continuously monitor and evaluate the project, as well as apply for permits (in case the solar power system has to connect with the Provincial Electricity Authority’s transmission network).

-In 2024, solar power generation systems were installed at 6 hospitals, community health centers, and Border Patrol Police Schools, with a total capacity of 94 kW.
-The implementation of this project resulted in an annual savings of 900,000 THB.
-The savings from reduced electricity costs were used to purchase medical equipment, improve healthcare system services for patients and at-risk groups with non-communicable diseases (NCDs), and provide educational opportunities for schools in remote areas.
-Additionally, this project was also able to reduce greenhouse gas emissions, resulting in a reduction of 51 tons of carbon dioxide emissions per year.
+In 2025, solar power generation systems were installed at 1 hospital in Surat Thani Province, as well as at 2 sub-district health promotion hospitals and four Border Patrol Police schools in Tak Province, with a total capacity of 122.1 kW.
+The implementation of this project resulted in annual savings of 1.3 million THB.
+The savings from reduced electricity costs were used to purchase medical equipment and creating educational opportunities for schools in remote areas.
+Additionally, this project was also able to reduce greenhouse gas emissions, which equal 83 tons of carbon dioxide per year.

 Project for mitigating the oil spill impacts